fabacab/multisite-directory/readme.txt

 4. When users create new sites, they can categorize their blog under the scheme you created.
 Once their site is created, however, the Super Admin can always re-categorize the new site at will.

 == Changelog ==

+= Version 0.2.1 =

+* Feature: Shortcake UI integration.
+(You must have the [Shortcode UI plugin](https://wordpress.org/plugins/shortcode-ui/) activated for this to work.
+Props @misfit.)
+* [Developer](https://wordpress.org/support/topic/hiding-the-geo-parts): You can now programmatically remove the geolocation interface from the Subsite Category admin pages.
+Use code such as `remove_action('subsite_category_edit_form_fields', array('Multisite_Directory_Taxonomy', 'edit_form_fields));` from a plugin or theme to do so.

 = Version 0.2 =